 With nearly 500 species of birds documented in Alaska, even the most seasoned birders need to look things up sometimes.
 Most of us still have a favorite field guide, worn and dog-eared with years of use, but many free on-line resources also stand ready to assist.
-They can range from a major center like Cornell Lab of Ornithology to Alaska Department of Fish and Game bird species profiles to the individual Birding Alaska blogger.
+They can range from a major center like Cornell Lab of Ornithology to Alaska Department of Fish and Game bird species profiles.

 Bird Research Centers